Playeroth/ETB_ClientButton/README.md

 ![image](https://github.com/user-attachments/assets/6eabb202-eb46-4927-b0a9-0cddf639c4de)
 The Event above is called when component is destroyed, destroying also the Latch.
 It might be not as usefull as the interaction event.
 this event might not be useful at all.
-"This self" is the component, but since its destroyed it will be null.
-I made this months ago and not very sure what was the purpose but its not removed because it can have some function.
+"This self" is the component, but since its destroyed, i probably used to remove the reference in a Map.

 ## Examples
 ![image](https://github.com/user-attachments/assets/8de8c95d-9874-480c-bf62-134d3ef09c63)